Big Ben is the name of the clock inside the famous tower that also forms part of the Houses of Parliament. Its impressive ... More

 Other great places we visited include St. Paul's Cathedral, Kensington Palace, Covent Garden, Natural History Museum, and the British Museum.
 Harrods is amazing; particularly its wonderful food hall!

 London is easy to get around by taking the "Tube".
 There are also many terrific day trips out of London you can take by train including Portsmouth (HMS Victory), Stonehenge (take train to Salisbury and you can get a bus from Salisbury railroad station to Stonehenge),and Canterbury (Canterbury Cathedral).

 My two visits to London were absolutely wonderful.
 I love this fantastic city and look forward to future visits there!!

-Located in the exclusive Knightsbridge section of the city, the 289 room, five star Sheraton Park Tower is only a
+Located in the exclusive Knightsbridge section of the city, the 289 room, five star The Park Tower Knightsbridge, London is

-short stroll from Harrods and Hyde Park, and nearby Buckingham Palace, Big Ben and the West End theaters.
-On ...
+only a short stroll from Harrods and Hyde Park, and nearby Buckingham Palace, Big Ben and the West End ...

 This hotel is situated on the south side of the River Thames, opposite the Tate Britain and overlooking some of